phardy/RemoteControl/README.md

 * An Ethernet shield, or an Arduino with onboard Ethernet.
 I'm using a Freetronics Etherten.
+* An SD card reader.
+Again, this is built in to the Etherten.
+Other SD readers that work with the example sketches should be fine.
 * Relays connected to pins 8 and 9.
 These drive external lighting;
   I've got mine switching some LED ropelight.
 * A shift register on pins 5, 6 and 7.
 This in turn drives the 4